 Why Should Insurance Firms Care About Data Analytics

-According to Deloitte, there are a few clear priorities for insurance industry leaders amidst the world’s post-COVID recovery efforts.
-Interestingly, most of them relate to data analytics as it can either help companies reach the set-out goals or play an invaluable role in ensuring good performance.
+There are a few clear priorities for insurance industry leaders and most of them relate to data analytics as it can either help companies reach the set-out goals or play an invaluable role in ensuring good performance.
 Let’s take a closer look at each one.

 Cost Reduction